-Wanting to make a profit is core to all business but doing so while having a social purpose means an organisation can make wiser business decisions, assess the impact of these decisions on others, and protect its interests long-term.
-This is the impact economy and it’s how we run our business.
+Making a profit is core to all businesses, but doing so while having a social purpose means an organisation can make wiser business decisions, assess the impact of these decisions on others, and protect its interests long-term.
+This is how we aspire to run our business.
 Focusing on both profit and purpose has involved integrating some important beliefs into our business operations:

-Happy motivated people mean we can have a positive impact on our clients and communities.
-Some of this positive impact comes from the clients we work with: Over 50% of our clients are charities and social enterprises making a significant impact on peoples’ lives, and a large proportion of our work in some way involves supporting the public sector and not-for-profits.
-As well as advising our clients we also work to benefit the wider sector, for example collaborating with the government to create the Community Interest Company (CIC), a legal structure now used by over 14,000 organisations operating for the public good.
+We believe that we have a responsibility to engage positively with our Communities and to make meaningful social contributions.
+Some of this comes from the clients we work with: Over 50% of our clients are charities and social enterprises making a significant impact on peoples’ lives, and a large proportion of our work in some way involves supporting the public sector and not-for-profits.
+As well as advising our clients, we work to benefit the whole of the public benefit sector.
+For example, we collaborated with government to create the Community Interest Company (CIC), a legal structure now used by over 14,000 organisations operating for the public good.

-Profit driven organisations also drive positive change and we enjoy our work with commercial businesses, especially when they share our impact goals.
-It’s why we helped to launch B Corps in the UK – a movement that looks to use business as a force for good – and it’s also why we became the first UK-based, B Corp-certified law firm.
-Being purposeful also means looking beyond the work we do for our clients to our everyday decisions and suppliers – from the soap we use to the food we order, to the paper we print on, we look for suppliers that have a social purpose and an environmental agenda.
+We also enjoy working with other commercial organisations to create a positive impact.
+It’s why we helped to launch B Corps in the UK – a movement that looks to use business as a force for good – and it’s also why we became the first UK-based, B Corp certified law firm.
+The B Corp community reminds us that our everyday decisions can create impact – from the soap we use to the food we order, to the paper we print on – and we look for suppliers that have a social purpose and an environmental agenda.